Get Paid To: Be a mock juror

 Payment Threshold: $5

-Here is a different kind of Get Paid to (GTP) site. eJury.
-A place where lawyers go to find a mock jury to test strategies with.
+Here is a different kind of Get Paid to (GTP) site. eJury is an online platform for mock trials.
+A place where an attorney or law firm goes to find a mock jury to test strategies with.

-If you are a fan of legal issues, then eJury might be a fun place to earn money while participating in the case.
+If you are a fan of legal issues or just want to earn some gas money or pay some bills, then eJury might be a fun place to earn money while participating in the case.

 Of course as a GTP type side-hustle you aren’t going to pay the rent with your income from being an eJury juror.
-But it might be better than binge watching your favorite sitcom.
+But it might be better than the typical survey sites or binge watching your favorite sitcom.